 Skip to content

 Plotly Studio apps are powered by Dash, Plotly's Python framework.
-When you make changes to a Plotly Studio app by updating the outline, Plotly Studio regenerates this underlying Dash app code.
+When you make changes to a Plotly Studio app by updating prompts, Plotly Studio regenerates this underlying Dash app code.
 Although you don't need to know how to code to use Plotly Studio and can make changes using natural language, you can also make changes directly to the app code.

 The code in a Plotly Studio app uses Dash, Plotly.py, Dash Design Kit, as well as third-party Python libraries like Pandas.